Taking care of your Electric vehicle

 If you are planning to take frequent long trips, consider buying an EV with an active cooling system and use a 240 volt charger as much as possible to protect your battery.
 Using fast chargers too frequently may degrade your battery.

 Need to store your EV over winter?
 If you have a 60kW battery, it will hold its charge for a few months.
 Although it's recommended to keep your vehicle plugged in, don't exceed a charge of 50–80%*.

 Will I really save money with an electric vehicle?

 Yes, you'll save money in the long term.

-Plus, powering an electric vehicle is more affordable than using gas: it costs thousands to fill up but only hundreds to plug in.
-To save more, apply for a rebate to cover the cost of buying and installing a dedicated charger at home.
+Plus, powering an electric vehicle is more affordable than than gas cars : it costs thousands to fill up but only hundreds to plug in.
+The electricity cost will be perfectly balanced with the money you will save from oil changes, gas and trips to the gas station.
+To save more, apply for a rebate to cover the cost of buying and installing a dedicated charger and charging equipment at home.

 You could also save on car insurance with an EV!

 How does owning an electric car impact my car insurance?

 With Intact Insurance you could save on car insurance for electric vehicles.
 If you purchase an EV or hybrid vehicle, call your broker for a quote, you can get up to 20% off (*) your auto insurance premium.